Pipedrive Merge Duplicates Overview

 Step 2: Analyze the Identified Duplicates

-After selecting Bulk mode in Step 3, you need to define how all of the matching duplicate groups should be merged at scale in Step 4.
+Next, define how all matching duplicate groups should be merged at scale.

 Configure Rules to Automatically Select the Master Record

-For example, if you had four records representing the same contact, they would make up one duplicate group with four records, all of which would be merged into one master record.
-The other three records would not exist anymore.
+For example, if you had four records representing the same contact, they would form a duplicate group of four records, which would be merged into a single master record.
+The other three records no longer exist.

 Configure Rules That Determine Values to Keep

-Under Step 4, click the Fields tab.
-For each field you want to control the data retention for, you need to select a Field and tell it where the data for the field should be taken from.
+Under Step 3, click the Fields tab.
+For each field you want to control the data retention for, select the field and specify where the data for that field should be taken from.
 This is merged into the master.
 Any data that is not in the master or not copied to the master is removed.

 Learn more about configuring data retention and master record selection.